 Another level called Bloodlust, a remake of Bloodbath that was released around 3 years ago, took its verifier Knobbelboy over 150,000 attempts and a year and a half to verify.
 That level is currently the 14th hardest level, according to the official leaderboard, Pointercrate.
 65 people have beaten Bloodlust over the course of three years.
 Keep in mind that these are all TOP players.

 The current hardest level is Tartarus, which was released one year ago.
 In this time, only 8 people have beaten the levels.
-These are the best players of Geometry Dash.
+These are the best players of Geometry Dash Scratch.
 The hardest main level in Geometry Dash is Deadlocked.
 For reference, Deadlocked is like beating a level with no spikes compared to Tartarus, and even that’s an understatement.
 The players who have beaten Tartarus struggled greatly to beat it, proving that Geometry Dash is indeed difficult for everyone.

 What is the easiest extreme demon?